Bill would ban sales of dogs, cats, rabbits at pet stores

 ALBANY — A bill targeting "puppy mills" would ban the sale of dogs, cats and rabbits at pet stores in New York, but state and national organizations of dog owners and kennels are lobbying hard for the measure's defeat.

 Assemb.
-Linda Rosenthal (D-Manhattan) and Senate co-sponsor Michael Gianaris (D-Queens) say puppy mill wholesalers can force females to reproduce constantly, often with too little water, food, medical attention and space.
+Linda Rosenthal (D-Manhattan) and Senate co-sponsor Michael Gianaris (D-Astoria) say puppy mill wholesalers can force females to reproduce constantly, often with too little water, food, medical attention and space.

 "Our four-legged companions should be treated with respect, not like commodities," Gianaris said.